Summary

 described above is obvious and in a commercial machine the

-results permitting the stopping and starting of the machine under
+these results permitting the stopping and starting of the

-full load and its instant reversal without sparking at the
+machine under full load and its instant reversal without

-commutator by reversing the direction of current at the terminals.
+sparking at the commutator by reversing the direction of current

-under load without burning out the armature and the working of the
+working under load without burning out the armature and the

 US1262585